pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-11-guide-appendix.markdown

 {% endhighlight %}

 As you can see in the JSON above, you need to specify the **category_id**, the **currency_id** and the **listing_type_id**.
 This particular three fields are mandatory and only accepts pre-defined id’s.
-You can see the different id’s that these fields accept by looking at the Category, Currencies and Listing Type APIs.
+You can see the different id’s that these fields accept by looking at the Category, Currencies and Listing Type API.